dougrs31/Basic-Rust-Crud-SQLx-and-Postgrees/README.md

 # Basic-Rust-Crud-SQLx-and-Postgres
-Basic CRUD Rust in Terminal using SQLx and Postgressñ
+Basic CRUD Rust in Terminal using SQLx and Postgres